 Stretching is the single most important thing to do to eliminate and prevent pain.
 Physicians also recommend taking a break from high-impact exercises like running and switching to low-impact exercises like swimming or yoga.
 Over-the-counter anti-inflammatory medications such as ibuprofen and the use of ice and massage can be used to reduce inflammation and pain.
 If pain continues it is important to see your physician for a more extensive treatment plan that could include steroid injections and sometimes surgery.
 More than 90 percent of people with plantar fasciitis experience a significant reduction in pain after less than a year of treatment

-The feet are relatively small body parts that experience significant pressure and stress on a daily basis.
+The feet are relatively small body parts that experience significant pressure and stress daily.
 For that reason, it’s important to make sure your feet stay healthy and be aware of the symptoms of foot conditions such as plantar fasciitis.